JoannaPicetti/Global-Government-Digital-Economy-New-Social-Contract-/readme.md

 We always need to come back to....

-Where we go from the wisdom of Crowds to the madness of Crowds...?
+When we go from the wisdom of Crowds to the madness of Crowds...?